 My Monday morning class for my second semester in my spring semester is a physical rehabilitation course that features many physical disabilities and the best ways to evaluate and treat those patients.

 After a short ten-minute break, another lecture in a similar format will take place.
 This course may be a pediatric course, management course, or a policy course.
 Often times, we will have guest lecturers who are experts on a specific topic.
 Our instructor of the course will also lecture as they have lots of experience as well.

 I made it to lunch!
 This time is very important during school as it is used for many group or campus meetings!
-In OT school, many assignments for courses are completed in groups such as research or big course projects or assignments.
+In OT school, many assignments for courses are completed in groups such as research or big course projects or general group-based assignments.
 This time is very important for scheduling group meetings to complete work together while everyone is on campus.

 This time is also used for campus groups such as occupational therapy student association groups that have monthly meetings.
 These groups usually have students that create and complete volunteer events together and have guest lecturers come in and talk about fun and new innovating topics in the field.